Helo88/HIGiFitnessApp/README.md

 - trainer just need to login as he/she already contact the app admin to join the trainers team
 - trainer has the ability to follow up his/her chosen trainees by checking their weekly reports
 - trainer can edit or accept trainee chosen favourite plan due to her report
+- trainer can report an issue
-- trainer can be a part of the small community that give the ability to add posts to be seen by trainees and see comments on every post
+- trainer can be a part of the small community that give the ability to add , update or remove posts to be seen by trainees and see comments on every post
+- trainer can edit profile data ( address , phone number ) and change his/her password

 2.  trainee (female):